curl/everything-curl/README.md

 This book is meant to be interesting and useful to both casual readers and the somewhat more experienced developers, and offers something for you all to pick and choose from.
 Don't read it from front to back.
-Read the chapters you're curious about and go back and forth as you see fit.
+Read the chapters you are curious about and go back and forth as you see fit.

 I hope to run this book project as I do all other projects I work on: in the open, completely free to download and read, free for anyone to comment on, available for everyone to contribute to and help out with.
-Send your bug reports, pull requests or critiques to me and I'll improve this book accordingly.
+Send your bug reports, pull requests or critiques to me and I will improve this book accordingly.

 This book will never be finished.
 I intend to keep working on it and while I